 - 1. Create and maintain within the school an environment that safeguards the rights and privilege of those students who are not subject to disciplinary action. - 2.
-Create within the school an atmosphere of respect for all employees, volunteers, students, and parents; and - 3.
-Assist students in the development of the ability to discipline themselves; and - 4.
+Create within the school an atmosphere of respect for all employees, volunteers, students, and parents. - 3.
+Assist students in the development of the ability to discipline themselves. - 4.
 Assist students in the development of behavior which is socially acceptable and respectful of others.

 The vast majority of discipline problems are to be dealt with at the classroom level.
-Teachers regularly meet together to discuss standards and policy concerning discipline in order to maintain consistency.
-As in all other areas of education at TCA, caring and forgiveness will be an integral part of the discipline of a student.
+In order to maintain consistency, teachers regularly meet together to discuss standards and policy concerning discipline.
+As in all other areas of education at TCA CSP, caring and forgiveness will be an integral part of the discipline of a student.
 Any student who consistently possesses and shares with others a negative attitude toward TCA, faculty, or fellow students may be called on to meet in a disciplinary council with parents and administration.